Robust Tan Scaler Transformation

 2. Navigate to Geology > Robust Tan Scaler.

-3. In the dialog, pick your Client and Properties (or Property group).
+3. In the dialog, pick your Object and Data.

-4. (Optional) Adjust Minimum and Maximum for the target range.
+4. (Optional) Adjust Minimum bound and Maximum bound for the target range.

 6. Click OK to close the dialog and run the application, or Apply to run the application and keep the dialog open for further adjustments.